2024 United States presidential election in Massachusetts: Analysis

 This was the first time that a Democrat won less than 50% of the vote in Bristol County since 1992, the closest a Republican had come to winning a county in Massachusetts since 1988, and the first time a Republican candidate won Fall River since 1924.
-Trump was initially ahead in Bristol County on election before it narrowly flipped blue as more votes were counted.
+Trump was initially ahead in Bristol County on election night before it narrowly stayed blue as more votes were counted.
 In addition, it was the first time a Republican candidate won Somerset since 1956, and the first time a Republican candidate won Westport and Seekonk (all in Bristol County) since 1984.
 Of the 351 municipalities in Massachusetts, Trump flipped 26, while Harris flipped none.
-339 municipalities shifted towards Trump, while only 12 shifted towards Harris.
-Harris's largest gain was in Gosnold, where she improved the margin of victory by 12.2%, while Trump's largest gain was in Lawrence, where he cut his margin of defeat by 31%.
+A total of 339 municipalities shifted towards Trump, while only 12 shifted towards Harris.
+Harris's largest gain was in Gosnold, where she improved on Biden's margin of victory by 12.2%, while Trump's largest gain was in Lawrence, where he cut his margin of defeat by 31%.
 Despite losing the city to Harris by a wide margin, Trump managed to win two precincts in Boston, the first time in his three runs that he managed to win any.

-Trump's gains were powered significantly by Hispanic Americans, who make up a significant percentage of the population of Massachusetts and shifted heavily to the right in 2024.
+Trump's gains were powered significantly by Hispanic Americans, which make up a significant percentage of the population of Massachusetts and shifted heavily to the right in 2024.
 Lawrence, a heavily Dominican American city in northern Massachusetts, gave Trump 43% of the vote, a gain of over 30% from 2020.
 The six most Hispanic cities in Massachusetts (namely Lawrence, Lynn, Everett, Chelsea, Holyoke, and Springfield) saw Harris' margin of victory drop a combined 18% from 2020.

-Bristol County, which Harris only won by 1.3%, is one of two counties in the United States with a plurality of people of Portuguese ancestry (the other being the neighboring Bristol County, Rhode Island).
+Per the Fox News exit poll, Harris did better among voters making over $100,000 a year in Massachusetts (66–32%) than all other groups making less than $100,000 a year.
+Relatedly, Harris won voters with graduate degrees in Massachusetts in a landslide (75–22%), better than all other educational groups.